matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 ## Proposal

-PseudoIDs are generated and stored by the client.
-When joining a room for the first time, a pseudoID should be generated for that room.
-All events are signed by the client using their pseudoID and are no longer signed by the user’s homeserver with the exception of the mxid_mapping in the m.room.member event.
+CryptoIDs are generated and stored by the client.
+When joining a room for the first time, a cryptoID should be generated for that room.
+All events are signed by the client using their cryptoID and are no longer signed by the user’s homeserver with the exception of the mxid_mapping in the m.room.member event.

 ### Event Signing

-Events are required to be signed by the pseudoID.
+Events are required to be signed by the cryptoID.
 In order for this to work with client-owned keys, clients need to obtain the full version of events before they can be signed.
 This proposal introduces a few changes to the C-S API endpoints used to send events between the client and the server.
 Any C-S API endpoint which previously was used to send events, now returns the fully formed version of those event/s to the client (minus the signatures block).
 The